Paul Manafort To Plead Guilty In Agreement To Avert A Second Federal Trial

 Manafort is due in federal court for what the Justice Department called "an arraignment and plea agreement hearing" on Friday morning, following the release of new charging documents against him.

-The latest superseding criminal information released on Friday by special counsel Robert Mueller distilled the charges against Manafort down to two — conspiracy against the United States and conspiracy to obstruct justice.
+The latest superseding criminal information released on Friday by special counsel Robert Mueller distilled the charges against Manafort down to two: conspiracy against the United States and conspiracy to obstruct justice.

 Manafort already faces as many as 10 years in prison in a bank and tax fraud case after a federal jury in Alexandria, Va., found him guilty in August.